kamidtli/IT2810-project3/README.md

 IMDbest is a website for finding movies.
 The website have a large database of movies from many directors and genres.
 On IMDbest you can search for movies based on title or director.
 You can also find movies based on genre.
 On the homepage, you have easy access to the searchfield and see the latest released movies.
-You can also make your own user and save your favorite movies
+You can also make your own user and save your favorite movies.

 ## Technology